victorazangu/alx-system_engineering-devops/0x01-shell_permissions/README.md

- sudo chmod -R _11 */ adds execute permission to all subdirectories of the current directory of the owner creates a directory with specifc permmisions chgrp changes the group permmision
+ sudo chmod -R _11 */ adds execute permission to all subdirectories of the current directory of the owner creates a directory with specifc permmisions chgrp changes the group permmision chown vincent:staff * changes the owner to vincent and the group owner to staff for all the files and directories in the working directory